-Why do scores dip and not always go up across the year?
+Why do scores not always go up across the year (dip in scores)?

 Although it would seem logical to have the expected percentile scores increase in a linear way throughout the year, with students at all levels of performance showing a smooth, linear growth from fall to spring, students sometimes defy logic.
 We also know that student growth is not always a linear phenomenon and varies across age and construct.
 The percentile rank scores on easyCBM are based on empirical results of actual student performance on fall, winter, and spring measures.
 Interestingly, it is common to see steeper growth from fall to winter, and to see student performance level off or even decrease slightly from winter to spring.
 Some of the difference in growth may be related to the ‘loss’ associated with summer-time and the jump in level of difficulty as students move from one grade to the next.
 Thus, students tend to start out scoring lower in the fall, with a fairly steep increase common from fall to winter.